-In fourth quarter 2013, TOMRA launched the T-9, the first of a new generation of reverse vending machines (RVM) based on TOMRA Flow Technology.
+In the beginning of 2014, TOMRA launched the T-9, the first of a new generation of reverse vending machines (RVM) based on TOMRA Flow Technology.
 T-9 features the first ever 360 degree recognition system applied inside an RVM and enables faster and cleaner collection of beverage containers, including containers that until now could not be collected in RVMs.
 The T-9 is improving consumer experience due to its increased capacity, which leads to shorter queues during peak hours in the stores.
+The product range has lately been further broadened with the introduction of the T-90, a fully operational stand-alone machine with internal sorting and optional compaction.

-The technology has been well received by customers, and more than 4000 T-9 machines were installed in 2015, up from
+The technology has been well received by customers, and more than 4,600 T-9/T-90 machines were installed in 2016, steadily increasing from ~1,200 machines two years ago.